Why Do I Feel Deep Shame?

 When painful experiences remain unresolved, later generations may unconsciously carry emotional burdens connected to them.

-This can create persistent feelings of:
+This may create persistent feelings of:

 unworthiness